 Although prevention tactics are necessary, situations may still arise despite your efforts.
 Let’s walk through a few ways to train your employees on how to de-escalate incidents with angry customers who may have an issue with your policy.

-How to empower employees to handle the conflict
+How to empower employees to handle when customers refuse to wear masks

 Your employees may feel uneasy about handling a disgruntled customer who not only isn’t wearing a mask but is vocalizing their anger to your team.
 It’s extremely important to hold a training session on what to do.
 Here are a few things to include in that training.